by Jake Moeller.

 In a highly volatile and consolidating fund market, Mr Beddall outlines the challenges – and opportunities – of launching a boutique operation in 2018.
 He explains how he expects his small, but highly qualified team, to punch above their weight in the competitive U.K. fund market.

-Matthew is chatting with Jake Moeller, Head of Lipper UK and Ireland Research at Thomson Reuters in London on February 6, 2018.
+Matthew is chatting with Jake Moeller, Head of Lipper UK and Ireland Research at Refinitiv in London on February 6, 2018.

 Havelock London are currently pre-authorisation with the FCA and their inaugural fund is expected to be launched later in 2018.